Mo3he/Axis_Cam_MediaMTX/README.md

 ### Disclaimer

 This is an independent, community-developed ACAP package and is not an official Axis Communications product.
-It was developed entirely on personal time and is not affiliated with, endorsed by, or supported by Axis Communications AB.
+It is not affiliated with, endorsed by, or supported by Axis Communications AB.
 Use it at your own risk.
 For official Axis software, visit axis.com